Meghan Markle & Prince Harry Attend The Lion King Premiere

 Article continues below

-The two arrive at the London premiere.
+The ladies bond at the premiere.

 David Fisher/Shutterstock